cakephp/docs/en/appendices/4-0-upgrade-guide.rst

 Others
 ===============

-Next, ensure your files has been updated to have the same method signatures as those found in cakephp/app.
+Next, ensure your files have been updated to have the same method signatures as those found in cakephp/app.

 #. ``src/Application.php`` at `Application.php <https://github.com/cakephp/app/blob/4.x/src/Application.php>`__ on GitHub.